 If you’re using essential oils around your family pets, be sure to allow them to access out of the room and into a room where you’re not diffusing.
 This way they’re able to escape when they feel they’ve had enough.

 Please also consider picking up a reference guide specific to using essential oils with animals.
 There are also reference guides specific to Young Living’s oils too.

 Is peppermint essential oil safe for pregnancy, breastfeeding mothers, or babies?

-I do not recommend pregnant women using peppermint essential oil unless under the direct care of a health professional with in-depth knowledge of essential oils and essential oil safety.
+I do not recommend pregnant women use peppermint essential oil unless under the direct care of a health professional with in-depth knowledge of essential oils and essential oil safety.

-Peppermint is way too strong of an oil to use on babies or younger children.
+Peppermint is way too strong of oil to use on babies or younger children.
 I only recommend lavender and frankincense on babies.
-Children over 2, we use spearmint instead of peppermint.
+For children over 2, we use spearmint instead of peppermint.